A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents

 This k-means clustering revealed that in well-trained agents, clusters frequently emerged that corresponded distinctly to different segments of the agent's trajectory.
 The clearest separation of clusters in UMAP space distinguished times when the agent was above the corridor from points below, with clusters rarely containing both types of points.
 Additionally, clusters often formed such that points from trajectories where the agent took the long path and trajectories where the agent took the shortcut were placed in separate clusters (see example Fig \ref{fig:trajectory_kmeans_example}).
 Note that cluster membership was assigned based only in the similarity of population activity (after UMAP projection).
 Corresponding similarity of spatial locarions of the agent was found as a consequence.

-These patterns formed the basis of a population-level representation which we explore further in the following discussion.
+These patterns formed the basis of a population-level trajectory representation which we explore further in the following discussion.
 This approach enables a broader understanding of how collective activations of neural network nodes correlates with an agent's navigational decisions and strategic ``planning'' during navigation tasks.